 Click past the jump to read more about the 2015 Mercedes C-Class Wagon.

 September, 27 2013 - First time on the road

-The first sighting had very little camp on it, which is no surprise, considering it wil essentially look like any other C-Class, just with a station wagon back end.
+The first sighting had very little camo on it, which is no surprise, considering it will essentially look like any other C-Class, just with a station wagon back end.

 December, 23 2013 - Exclusive Spy Shots of the C-Class Wagon

 The prototype caught testing today by our spy photographers wears only light camouflage, so it’s pretty clear that it will feature the same design language as the sedan version.